1587/speaking-exam/00-part5.md

 ```
 I think there are some advantages below.

-first：I can travel and live in many different cities,
+first：I can travel and live in many cities,
 and experience different cultures.

 Uh..